Kevin Taylor collabs with Shatta Wale and King Ayisoba, drops snippet

-Shatta Wale Collaborates With King Ayisoba On Record Produced Bh Kelvin Taylor: "Christmas Banger"
+Shatta Wale Collaborates With King Ayisoba On Record Produced By Kelvin Taylor: "Christmas Banger"

 - Media sensation Kevin Taylor is set to release a new song he executive produced